MakeSchool-Tutorials/Product-Hunt-API-Tutorial/P06-Testing-Feed-Table-View/content.md

 Run the app again to see how it looks.
 You should see the cell's filled with the information provided by our mock data:
 ![Feed with data](assets/feed-with-data.png)

+We've successfully integrated **the use of mock data** into our app!
 We are now ready to get into networking!
 But first we need to update our model.